 Google Calendar’s to-do list is the perfect digital resource for both short-term and long-term task management.
 It sits conveniently next to your calendar, so you have a reliable planning system at your fingertips that also happens to be free of charge!
 To access it all you need is an existing Google account — easy as can be.

 Reminders, the closest thing to pen and paper with your iPhone or iPad purchase, allows you to organize all of your lists in one place.
 It’s an incredibly straightforward app; create lists, add deadlines and reminders as required!
 Just like Google Calendar it helps keep track of everything quickly and easily – so why not take advantage of this free service already on your device?

-What are your favorite apps or websites for easy prioritization?
-Tell us in the comments!
+Share your favorite go-to apps or websites for effortless prioritization in the comments below!

 Wondering what apps are the secret to productivity?
 Look no further than Kathleen Warner, chief operating officer at Startup America Partnership—ask her for her top picks!

 Don’t miss out on the latest news, job postings, and videos from The Weekly Slice!
 Sign up today for a weekly update.

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.